ionic-team/ionic-docs/src/pages/intro/browser-support.md

 # Browser Support

-Ionic's original goal was to make it easy to develop mobile apps using web technologies, including HTML, CSS and JavaScript.
-By using web technologies, Ionic is able to work across a wide range of devices, operating systems and browsers, all while using the same codebase.
+Ionic's earliest goal was to make it easy to develop mobile apps using web technologies like HTML, CSS, and JavaScript.
+Because of this foundation in web technologies, Ionic can run anywhere the web runs — iOS, Android, browsers, Electron, PWAs, and more.

 ## Mobile